mikecao/jquery-scrollable/README.md

-    height - Height of the scrollable area. (default: 200) showButtons - Show buttons on the scrollbar. (default: true) buttonSpeed - Distance to scroll in pixels when clicking on buttons. (default: 20) minSliderSize - Minimum size in pixels for the scrollbar slider. (default: 20) animate - Animate the scrolling when clicking on the scrollbar. (default: true) scrollSpeed - Scrolling animation speed in milliseconds. (default: 300) mousewheel - Enable mousewheel support. (default: false) mousewheelSpeed - Distance to scroll in pixels when using the mousewheel. (default: 30)
+    height - Height of the scrollable area. (default: 200) showButtons - Show buttons on the scrollbar. (default: true) buttonSpeed - Distance to scroll in pixels when clicking on buttons. (default: 20) minSliderSize - Minimum size for the scrollbar slider in pixels. (default: 10) animate - Animate the scrolling when clicking on the scrollbar. (default: false) scrollSpeed - Scrolling animation speed in milliseconds. (default: 300) mousewheel - Enable mousewheel support. (default: true) mousewheelSpeed - Distance to scroll in pixels when using the mousewheel. (default: 30)

 Mousewheel support requires the [jquery.mousewheel](https://github.com/brandonaaron/jquery-mousewheel) plugin.